So how does the solar course work?

 Instructor Availability via E-mail: Often questions arise and can’t wait for the next Zoom meeting.
 An instructor is available to answer questions via e-mail throughout the course.

-Hands-On Labs: On March 26th we will host the course hands-on labs, that provide opportunity to work directly with actual PV systems and also fulfills the hands-on requirements of the ETA PV Level 1 certification.
+Hands-On Labs: On June 10th we will host the course hands-on labs, that provide opportunity to work directly with actual PV systems and also fulfills the hands-on requirements of the ETA PV Level 1 certification.
 The hands on labs take a full day to complete.
+The student can choose which day best meets their schedule.
 Students will work in small groups and follow appropriate COVID-19 protocols (if that is still an issue).

-Certification Examination: We will host an examination session on March 27th in central Ohio for those who prefer the pencil an paper option.
+Certification Examination: We will host an examination session on June 11th in Marietta, OH for those who prefer the pencil an paper option.
 We we hold a comprehensive review session in the morning, followed in the afternoon with a proctored exam.
 Remote proctoring is also available at a time scheduled by you if you cannot attend the in-person examination.

 Remotely Proctored Certification Examination: ETA now offers remote proctoring of their examinations through ExamRoom AI.
 In this way you can take the examination from your own computer, with a live remote proctor monitoring the process.
 We will help you through the process of registering for the examination.
 The certification examination fees ($155 to ETA and $14 to ExamRoom AI are included in the course registration fee).